ReedGraff/Google-Sheets-API-With-JS/App Script API (Still Supported | As of Aug 24, 2021)/Basic/README.md

 # Google-Sheets-API-With-JS
 This is a very simple guide that shows how to make a google sheets endpoint with JS.
-Once the endpoint is made, I show how to scrape the data from the endpoint and paste them into an HTML file.
+Once the endpoint is made, I show how to scrape the data from the endpoint and push it into an HTML file.

 **INSTRUCTIONS**
-1. **Google Sheets Endpoint**
+**Google Sheets Script Endpoint**

-  2. Open a Google sheets
+  1. Open a Google sheets
-  3. Create a new spreadsheet (or use a pre-existing one)
+  2. Create a new spreadsheet (or use a pre-existing one)
-  4. Fill the spreadsheet with data (for example, use the file titled: "Data.xlsx")
+  3. Fill the spreadsheet with data (for example, use the file titled: "Data.xlsx", or this google sheet: https://docs.google.com/spreadsheets/d/1kkxXL23Y8jvfhBSCYTtkC6G2FldEsykl347fA-AQQV8/edit?usp=sharing)
-  5. Publish to the web (File --> Publish to the web) (Entire document, Web page)
-  6. Once published, press the share button (typically found at the top right-hand corner of the screen (in Google Docs))
-  7. Copy and paste the link into a new tab
-  8. From that link, copy the sheet code.
-(It will typically come after a "/d/", and it will typically end right before a "/edit")
-  9. Now, copy and paste this link into a new tab: "https://spreadsheets.google.com/feeds/cells/SHEETCODE/PAGENUMBER/public/full?alt=json".
-  10. In the new link, replace "SHEETCODE" with your sheet code, and "PAGENUMBER" with whatever page number you would like (just type 1 if there is only one page)...
+  4. Once the spreadsheet has data, in the ribbon, press tools > Script Editor.
+  5. Next paste the contents of script.js from this GitHub Repository into your script editor
+  6. Now change "SHEET NAME" to the actual name of the sheet you want to target...
+It is most likely going to be "Sheet1"
+  7. Now save the current page.
+  8. Next you want to deploy your sheet using "New Deployment" button.
+  9. Choose web app, and allow anyone to access
+  10. The next page should return a link.
+You can paste that link into your browser to view the json data.
   11. You now have a JSON endpoint through Google sheets!
 (I recommend using a Chrome extension to make the data look a lot more aesthetically pleasing (I use "JSON Formatter" by callumlocke.co.uk : https://chrome.google.com/webstore/detail/json-formatter/bcjindcccaagfpapjjmafapmmgkkhgoa?hl=en))

-12. **JavaScript Scraping**
+**JavaScript Scraping**
-  13. Open the "main.js" file, and replace "ENDPOINT" with the JSON endpoint URL you made in step 10
+  1. Open the "index.js" file, and replace "SCRIPT API URL" with the JSON endpoint URL you made in step 11

-14. **HTML Live Server**
+**HTML Live Server**
-  15. Open up your HTML file on a server...
+  1. Open up your HTML file on a server...
 If you are using VScode, use the "Live Server" extension, and start the "index.html" file in a live server.
 If you do not have this extension, there are many other ways to do this, on is with python: 1.
 Open up the command line or terminal, 2.
 Type: "python -m http.server" and enter (it should return something like: "Serving HTTP on :: port 8000 (http://[::]:8000/) ...", 3.
 Go into a web browser and type: "localhost:8000" then find the "index.html" file
-  16. Once a live server is up, open up the inspector (inspect element), and open the "console" tab.
+  2. Once a live server is up, open up the inspector (inspect element), and open the "console" tab.
-  17. Click the drop-down on "object"
+  3. Click the drop-down on "object"
-  18. This is all of the data that has been scraped from the google sheet...
-The cells will likely be under "Object", "feed", and "entry"
+  4. This is all of the data that has been scraped from the google sheet...
+The cells will likely be under data[0].data
-  19. Find the element that you would like to show in HTML, highlight it, and right-click.
+  5. As a tip, if you want to Find the element path that you would like to show in HTML, highlight it in the chrome console, and right-click.
 Then copy the property path.
-20. **JavaScript Value Setting**
-  21. Replace "PROPERTYPATH" in "main.js" with the property path you copied in step 19

 YOU ARE DONE!
-Update the page in your web browser, and it should now show the value that you selected from the google sheets JSON endpoint.
-Instead of showing "Not working yet".

 Have Fun!